Skip to main content

 Spawned orders

-All secondary orders spawned from an execution algorithm will carry a exec_spawn_id which is simply the ClientOrderId of the primary (original) order, and whose client_order_id derives from this original identifier with the following convention:
+All secondary orders spawned from an execution algorithm will carry a exec_spawn_id which is the ClientOrderId of the primary (original) order, and whose client_order_id derives from this original identifier with the following convention:

 • exec_spawn_id (primary order client_order_id value)